 Please note Robotics is not offered Session 1

 Robotics students also take a Daily Elective Class.
 The class options are a rotating selection of activities, allowing campers to make decisions based on their desires each day.
 There is no need to register for Daily Elective Classes.

 Times and Location

 Robotics meets Monday-Friday 9:00am-4:15pm.
 Robotics takes place in the state-of-the-art science labs housed in the newly-added science wing at the Summers at LREI 40 Charlton Street campus.

-Jeremiah Demster is the middle school science teacher for the 5th and 6th grade at LREI.
+Jeremiah Demster is the middle school art teacher for the 5th and 6th grade at LREI.
 He is also the coach of the middle school Robotics team.
-He has been in this post since the 2011-2012 school year, and he has worked for Summers at LREI since 2011.
+He has worked LREI and Summers at LREI since 2011.
 Previous to this position Jeremiah taught a combined age 12-14 Montessori middle program with a heavy emphasis on marine biology and diving on the island of Maui.
 He has been teaching since 2006.
 Jeremiah has also been a part of AmeriCorps in outdoor education instruction, and an adventure counselor for the YMCA in New Hampshire, specializing in outdoor education and ropes instruction.
 Jeremiah holds a MS in Teaching Methodology from the University of New England, and a BFA in Fine Arts from Endicott College, as well as a Montessori teaching credential from the Houston Montessori Center.